 You can visually check for dry socket.
 While standing in front of a mirror, open your mouth and check the extraction site.
 If you can see a large open hole, there’s a good chance that you have dry socket.
 Pain will usually develop within the first few days after dental surgery, but it may develop later on.

 What are the Risk Factors for Dry Socket?

 Anyone can develop dry socket, but the risk is higher if:

-- You don’t take proper care of the wound.
-Following our instructions for at-home care is crucial.
+You don’t take proper care of the wound.
+Following our dentistry instructions for at-home dental care is crucial.
 Failing to practice good oral hygiene can also increase your risk of dry socket while your body is healing.

-If you are experiencing severe pain after your tooth extraction, it’s important to contact us as soon as possible.
+If you are experiencing severe pain after tooth removal or wisdom teeth removal, it’s important to contact us as soon as possible.
 We can determine whether you have dry socket and the best course of action to take for treatment.

 What to eat after having your tooth extracted?

 Stick with soft meats like salmon, or slow cooked chicken which are essential in giving your body the energy to start repairing the wound

 Instant oatmeals are a great source of fibre and contain vitamins and minerals